Boulevard Mall

-Boulevard Mall was a shopping mall located north of the city of Buffalo at the western edge of the Town of Amherst in Erie County, New York, United States.
-The name derives from its location on Niagara Falls Boulevard (U.S. Route 62), which divides Amherst from the Town of Tonawanda.
-Boulevard Mall features a gross leasable area of 904,000 square feet (84,000 m²).
-The mall retains the traditional retailers Macy's, JCPenney, Dick's Sporting Goods, and Gabe's.
+Boulevard Mall was a shopping mall located north of Buffalo at the western edge of the Town of Amherst in Erie County, New York, United States.
+The name came from its location on Niagara Falls Boulevard (U.S. Route 62), which divides Amherst from the Town of Tonawanda.
+Boulevard Mall featured a gross leasable area of 904,000 square feet (84,000 m²).